OIM3640/resources/project.md

 ### Requirements:

 - Since this course is (partially) called "Software Design," your project should include a substantial software component, focusing on designing and implementing a functional application.
 - Your final project should be written primarily in Python.
 While it's acceptable for some parts to be written in other languages, the majority of the project must be implemented in Python.
-This requirement helps facilitate peer code reviews and discussions.

 ### Suggestions for Project Topics: